Nusiq/mcblend/docs/gui/object_properties.md

 The `Mcblend: Animations panel` allows you to easily switch between animations in your project.
 These animations are represented as NLA tracks on the armature, with additional data attached to them.
 Selecting a different animation in the panel will also switch the active NLA track.

-- The `New animation` button creates a new animation.
-You can't use this operator while editing an action of the armature.
-If you want to create a new action, you need to stash the other action first.
+- `New animation` - Creates a new animation.
+This operator cannot be used while editing an action of the armature; you must stash the current action first.
-- The `Remove animation` button removes the currently active animation.
+- `Remove animation` - Deletes the currently active animation.
-- The `Select animation` dropdown list lets you select the animation to edit.
+- `Select animation` - A dropdown list to choose which animation to edit.
-- The `Name` field sets the name of the animation.
+- `Name` - Sets the name of the animation.
-- The `Skip rest poses` checkbox enables animation export optimization.
-If enabled, the keyframes that don't affect the armature (because they are the rest poses) are skipped in the exported file.
-In most cases, it's recommended to enable this option.
+- `Skip rest poses` - Enables animation export optimization.
+When enabled, keyframes that represent rest poses (and thus don't affect the armature) are skipped in the exported file.
+Enabling this option is generally recommended.
-- The `Export as pose` checkbox, if enabled, causes the exported animation to contain only one looped frame.
+- `Export as pose` - If enabled, the exported animation will contain only a single looped frame.
-- The `Exclude from batch exports` checkbox, if enabled, causes the animation to be skipped when using the `Batch Export Bedrock Animations` operator.
-Alternatively, you can select which animations to export during the export process.
+- `Exclude from batch exports` - If enabled, this animation will be skipped when using the {ref}`Batch Export Bedrock Animations<batch-exporting-multiple-animations>` operator.
+Alternatively, you can select animations to export during the export process.
-- The `Override previous animation` field directly translates to the override_previous_animation property of the Minecraft animation.
-It doesn't affect how the animation is rendered in Blender.
+- `Override previous animation` - Directly translates to the `override_previous_animation` property in the Minecraft animation file.
+This setting does not affect how the animation is rendered in Blender.
-- The `Loop` field directly translates to the loop property of the Minecraft animation file.
-There are three options: `true`, `false`, and `hold_on_last_frame`.
+- `Loop` - Directly translates to the `loop` property of the Minecraft animation file, with options: `true`, `false`, and `hold_on_last_frame`.
-- The `Anim Time Update` field directly translates to the anim_time_update property of the Minecraft animation file.
-You should either leave it empty (if you don't want to have anim_time_update in your animation) or put a Molang expression in it.
-It doesn't affect the animation in Mcblend because Mcblend doesn't support Molang.
+- `Anim Time Update` - Directly translates to the `anim_time_update` property of the Minecraft animation file.
+Leave this empty if not needed, or provide a Molang expression.
+Note that Mcblend does not support Molang, so this setting does not affect the animation within Mcblend.
-- The `Interpolation mode` field directly translates to the interpolation mode of the Minecraft animation file.
-There are four options: `linear`, `smooth`, `step`, and `auto`.
+- `Interpolation mode` - Directly translates to the interpolation mode of the Minecraft animation file, with options: `linear`, `smooth`, `step`, and `auto`.
+The `auto` option uses the interpolation based on the interpolation modes used for each keyframe.
+- `Extra frames` - Allows you to specify additional frames or frame ranges to be included in the exported animation.
+Refer to the dedicated {ref}`Extra Keyframes<extra-keyframes>` page for details on patterns and usage.
-- The `Frame start` field indicates the first frame of the animation.
-It tells Mcblend where the animation starts.
+- `Frame start` - Indicates the first frame of the animation, defining its starting point in Mcblend.
-- The `Frame end` field indicates the last frame of the animation.
-It tells Mcblend where the animation ends.
+- `Frame end` - Indicates the last frame of the animation, defining its end point in Mcblend.
-- The `Optimize Animation` checkbox enables {ref}`animation export optimization<optimizing-animations>`.
+- `Optimize Animation` - Enables {ref}`animation optimization<optimizing-animations>` during export.
-- The `Error margin` field defines how much error is allowed when optimizing the exported animation.
+- `Error margin` - Defines how much error is allowed when optimizing the exported animation.

 ## Object properties (bone of armature)